SEX TIPS

 The skin on the anus is delicate and can tear easily.
 To cut down on the friction that can cause tears, you need lube.
 Lots and lots of lube.
 Remember, unlike a vagina, the anus does not create any of its own lubrication.
 You will have to add it all yourself.

-The best lube for anal sex might be those that are silicone-based because they're super smooth and last a long time.
+The best lube for anal sex might be those that are silicon-based because they have a silky-smooth feel and last a long time.
 But silicone lube and silicone sex toys are not necessarily great together.
 If you're using toys, you might want to choose a water-based lube instead.
 And if you're planning on butt play in the shower, consider a lube made for slippery bath time fun.

 What are Anal Beads, Plugs & Other Butt Play Toys?